 We must support peace, dignity, and security for all Israelis and Palestinians.

 I support a two-state solution and believe in democracy and self-determination for the Israeli and Palestinian people.
 I believe firmly in the right of Israelis to live in safety and peace, free from the fear of violence and terrorism, and support continued U.S. aid to help Israel confront these security challenges.
 I also believe that Palestinians are entitled to basic human rights, safety from violence, and self-determination in a state of their own.
+I do not support BDS.
 These commitments to supporting security and freedom for all are not mutually exclusive, and as a member of Congress, I will support policies that promote the long-term interests of the United States and both peoples.

 We must also have honest conversations about our government’s role in enabling the continued occupation of the Palestinian people.
 Our taxpayer dollars should not be going toward subsidizing settlement expansion, home demolitions, the detention of Palestinian children, or in any way supporting the threatened Israeli “annexation